performant-software/Neatline/docs/final/searching-records.md

 `map:`

 As soon as you enter this query, the previous list of records will be replaced by _just the records that are currently visible on the map_.
-When you change the viewport on the map and a new batch of records is loaded, the list of records will automatically update to display the updated collection.
+When you pan or zoom the viewport on the map and a fresh batch of records is loaded, the list of records in the editing pane will automatically update to display the new collection from the map.

 To disable the map-mirroring mode, just clear out the search box.